 - Two phone calls

 These take place BEFORE the first date.
 The intention is to know more about the person before you show up across a table from them, illustrating the title, “No more bad dates.”
-Communicating via personal email is more intimate then the dating site or app.
+Communicating via personal email is more intimate than the dating site or app.
 A phone call is even more intimate.
 You can assess many things about a person by hearing their voice, asking questions, and having a short phone conversation.
-Evans recommends scheduling the conversation so it doesn’t devolve into phone tag.
+Evan Katz recommends scheduling the conversation so it doesn’t devolve into phone-tag.
 The whole process can take less than a week.

 Another expert you might consult is a therapist or dating coach.